guedera/guedera/README.md

 ## 🚀 About Me

 - 🤖 Exploring the world of AI and robotics.
-- 💻 Focused on Python and Java to build smart solutions.
+- 💻 Focused on Python and Java.
 - 🎵 I enjoy making music in my free time.

 ## 💻 Technologies & Tools